 Big bike brands deserve our sympathy.
 Not only is the expectation level increased by their famous names, but often their ability to create bikes that simply look complete ? like proper grown-up packages ? raises the anticipation even more.
 That?s certainly the case with Cannondale?s Synapse and had it only been blessed with an average ride it would have felt like a disproportionately crushing disappointment.

 Thankfully Cannondale has got things almost perfect.
-There might be some specification compromises such as ?only? having a Tiagra gearset, but this a supremely high-quality machine upon which you could base a very long and enjoyable sportive career.
+There might be some specification compromises such as only having a Shimano Tiagra gearset, but this a supremely high-quality machine upon which you could base a very long and enjoyable sportive career.
 Ride quality, control, and power transfer all hit the spot in just the way I think most novice ? and, indeed experienced ? sportive riders would want.
 In fact, if all aluminium bikes were this good I?m not entirely sure we?d need carbon at all.

 Steel here to stay

 But we?ll always have steel bikes, partly because of their heritage and perhaps more because they just feel ?right?.
 Certainly the Dawes Century SE carries on the tradition of Reynolds-built bikes with style.
 I was amazed at how closely the Synapse could match it in terms of rider comfort, but the controllable and relaxed sensation of riding the Dawes is almost peerless.
 Other components don?t quite match that quality, but this is a bike that will keep you spinning for many happy miles to come.

 The Jamis Ventura Race is something of the cuckoo in the nest.
 Despite overtures towards comfort and a cosseting ride with its relatively high position, curved top tube and those exotic carbon seatstays, it?s actually a very sporty machine.
 I wouldn?t put it top of this list as a first sportive bike, but as a quick road bike with manners it?s very good.